REI to sell its new Bellevue headquarters and shift office work to multiple Seattle sites

 “The dramatic events of 2020 have challenged us to reexamine and rethink every aspect of our business and many of the assumptions of the past,” Eric Artz, president and CEO, told employees in a Wednesday morning video call.

-REI’s 1,200 headquarters employees have been working remotely since March 2 as the company has navigated the onset of the pandemic, the closure of more than 160 retail sites March 16, and a dramatic decline in revenue.
+REI’s 1,200 headquarters employees have been working remotely since March 2 as the company has navigated the onset of the pandemic, the closure of its more than 160 retail sites March 16, and a dramatic decline in revenue.

 When the company returns to offices — the date is unknown — it expects to operate in several sites, including an existing one in Georgetown, as well as new satellite campuses on the Eastside and in South Puget Sound, which REI is scouting for.